sukckn/k8s-scr-mgr/README.md

 ### Create a Dedicated Namespace
 `pull-scr` operates within a single Kubernetes namespace per instance.
 If you require multiple namespaces, you must deploy separate instances of `pull-scr`.

 If you don't have a dedicated namespace yet, you need to create one.
-To create a namespace named `scr`, run:
+The default namespace to load the scr images is ```scr```.
+To create a namespace `scr`, run:

 ```
 kubectl create namespace scr